sisong/UnityAndroidHotUpdate/README.en.md

 ## Defect
-* After changed the Unity version, apk can't be hot update, the new apk needs to be installed, and the same Unity version can continue to hot update;
+* After changed the Unity main(MAJOR & MINOR) version, apk can't be hot update, the new apk needs to be installed, and the same Unity main version can continue to hot update;
 * Can not switch between il2cpp and mono backend apks by hot update, the new apk needs to be installed;
 * The solution can only support Android and can't be applied on iOS; (The app developed by Unity run on PC, if needs difference update, you can using [HDiffPatch] to diff&patch between directory.)
 * The diff&patch algorithm selected [ApkDiffPatch], which may not support this situation: apk must support [v2+ sign], but released apk cannot be signed by self, then it is impossible to version control and diff;